 - A. Site Tests and Inspections: In accordance with Division 01, and as follows:

 - 1. Inspect floor installation for non-conforming work including, but not limited to, the following:

 - a.
 Improper substrate preparation as indicated by:

 - 1).
 Surface undulations or telegraphing

 - 2).
+Bumps, humps, dips or other unevenness

-Air bubbles, buckles, and dirt or debris under the resilient flooring
+- 3).
+Dirt or debris under the resilient flooring

 - b.
 Lack of adequate adhesion

 - 1).
 Loose edges or seams

 - 2).
 Edge curling

 - c.
 Adhesive on top of the flooring

 - d.
 Gap or too tight joints

 - e.
 Damaged tile flooring as indicated by dents, splits, cuts, cracks, punctures, gouges, scratches, melting, burn marks or other visible damage.

-- B. FLOOR PROTECTION: - 1.
-After installation is completed protect floor from foot traffic for 24 hours and protect flooring from rolling and heavy point loads for 72 hours.
-For spray adhesive allow immediate use of flooring. - 2.
+B. FLOOR PROTECTION:

+- 1. After installation is completed protect floor from traffic as specified for the adhesive system used. - 2.
 The Owner and General Contractor are responsible to protect completed flooring after installation is released by the Flooring Contractor.
 Cover with protective material appropriate to prevent any damage from other construction trades until final acceptance by owner.